Chesterfield MO Divorce Attorney

 What if I Cannot Find my Spouse During a Divorce?

 First, you must attempt to notify your spouse that you have filed for divorce.
-Without knowing where he or she is, you will have to check telephone listings in the area where your spouse is last known to have lived, ask friends and family if they know of his or her whereabouts, check with the post office for a forwarding address, or check state records for driver’s license or vehicle registration.
+Then, without knowing where they are, you will have to check telephone listings in the area where your spouse is last known to have lived, ask friends and family in Chesterfield if they know of their whereabouts, check with the post office for a forwarding address, or review state records for driver’s license or vehicle registration.

-Call a St. Louis Divorce Lawyer at (636) 552-4841 Today
+Call a Chesterfield Law Firm at (636) 552-4841 Today

 Award-Winning Attorneys Fighting for You